Voie Sacrée: Use during WWI

-Nowadays
+Present day

-The Voie Sacrée still exists but it has been paved-over and is now an active secondary road.
+The Voie Sacrée still exists, but it has been paved over and is now an active secondary road.
 In 2006, the route was renumbered RD1916, a reference to the road's most critical year.
 The city hall in the village of Souilly, on the Voie Sacrée, served as headquarters to Generals Philippe Pétain and Robert Nivelle during the Battle of Verdun.
 A large, well-preserved, two-storey stone building fronting on the "Voie Sacree", the Souilly city hall is still in official use today.
 Several plaques on its facade remind the visitor of the historic role it played in 1916 during the Battle of Verdun and, later in 1918, during the Meuse-Argonne Offensive.